Skip to main content

 Alternatives to animal testing in research

 The Commission has proposed a European Research Area (ERA) policy action on non-animal approaches for biomedical research and testing of pharmaceuticals.
-This action is currently being reviewed by the ERA Committee, which is expected to provide an opinion during or after summer 2024.
+A presentation of this action is planned during a dedicated workshop within a conference of the European Research Area on 18-19 September 2024.

 The Commission included “alternatives to animal testing” in the 2025-2027 strategic plan of Horizon Europe (EU’s research and innovation fund).